BrendanParmer/NodeToPython/docs/README.md

 ![Add-on Location](./img/location.png "Add-on Location")

-Just select the one you want, and soon a zip file will be created in an `addons` folder located in the folder where your blend file is.
+Select the node group you want code for, and you'll be prompted with a **Script** or **Add-on** option.
+* **Script** mode creates a function that generates the node tree and copies it to your Blender clipboard.
+    * Doesn't include `import bpy` line
+    * To keep NodeToPython cross-platform and independent of third-party libraries, to get it into your system clipboard you need to paste into the Blender text editor and recopy it currently
+* **Add-on** mode generates a zip file for you in the save directory specified in the NodeToPython menu.
 From here, you can install it like a regular add-on.
+The generated add-on comes complete with operator registration and creating a modifier/material for the node tree to be used in.

 ## Future
 ### v3.x